randstr/wireshark-lua-plugin/README.md

 ### Binary and source compatibility

-The plugin master branch should be considered unstable and must be compiled from source against Wireshark's master branch.
+The plugin master branch is under development and should be considered unstable.
+If using the master branch it is strongly recommended to compile the plugin from source against Wireshark's master branch.
+Source and binary compatibility is not guaranteed and can often break.

+Plugin branches tracking a Wireshark stable branch can be expected to have better compatibility.
+In particular it should work reasonably well with official Wireshark releases.

+For those in a hurry a plugin binary release is provided for the latest Wireshark stable branch but keep in mind that although rarer breaks in binary compatibility can still happen occasionally.

 ### Building Wireshark